mobilesuitguy/mobilesuitguy.github.io/_posts/conventions/2016-04-16-Sakura---Con-Day-1.md

   url: "http://sakuracon.org"
 ---

 <p>Day One of Sakura-Con!
-That Friday would mark the 6th year I've gone to Sakura-Con so far, and the 3rd year I've cosplayed from Sword Art Online for Aniplex & American Cosplay Paradise at Sakura-Con.</p>
+That Friday would mark the 6th year I've gone to Sakura-Con so far, and the 3rd year I've cosplayed for Aniplex & American Cosplay Paradise at Sakura-Con.</p>

 <img src="/images/SC2016D1-01.jpg" alt="Sakura-Con 2016 Imari, an unsuspecting Albert, and me">